ubirch/ubirch-client-go/README.md

    When the client receives a request, it hashes the data from the request body and creates a chained Ubirch Protocol Package (UPP) with the data hash as payload.
-The UPP will be signed with the private key of the device and sent to the ubirch backend.
+The UPP will be signed with the private key of the device and sent to the UBIRCH backend.
 There, the signature will be verified with the previously registered public key.

    The output should look like this:
     ```console
     INFO[2021-03-01 18:52:59.471 +0100] 50b1a5bb-83cd-4251-b674-b3c71a058fc3: anchoring hash: CDUvtOIBnnZ8im/UXQn5G/q5EK9l2Bqy+HyMgSzPZoA=